navinlabcode/tnbc-chemo/analysis/TME_freq_test.md

 # Comparing cell abundances in pCR and RD patients

-We uses the standardized pipeline `std_cell_fraction_test.A_vs_B.R` to compare cell states percentages between the pCR and RD patients.
+We implements a standardized pipeline `std_cell_fraction_test.A_vs_B.R` to compare cell states percentages between the pCR and RD patients.

 **Related figures**: